 You love driving!
 You have more convenient backup motorbikes around!
 Acceleration and adrenaline sends joyful shivers down your spine and you have the skills to handle this go-kart!

 - Honda XR is also used in our fully guided motorcycle tours.

 The XR 150cc is a large framed dual sport and has become the most common motorbike used for off-roading and tours within Vietnam.
 The “XR” is an international name and most motorbike enthusiasts who enjoy off-roading will be familiar with the 250cc+ versions.
 A farm vehicle at heart (Americans will call them “dirt-bikes”) and we consider them reliable tractors on two wheels.
 They are comfortable to sit on and despite the aggressive look, the XR is a gentle giant.

 These motorbikes have become “THE” motorbike for rentals and tour companies.
-Superb reliability and the cheapest manual motorbike to be “comfortable” for foreigners.
+Superb reliability and the most affordable dual-sport motorbike to be “comfortable” for foreigners.
 The only downside to these motorbikes is that the standard Vietnamese mechanics can’t fix them.
 If you buy one, then you a relying on a company like Tigit who is importing components.

 The XR 150 is proving to hold its value as they are difficult to buy new and the demand is higher than the supply.

 Comfortable for both city and long distance driving, these really are excellent all round machines.

 You want a comfortable large framed motorbike!
 You want to go both on the road and off the road!
 A scooter is just not good enough!

 ?️$1300 + Honda Winner for sale or rent at Tigit Motorbikes.

 The Winner is Honda’s rival to the dominant Yamaha Exciter.
 Since launch back in 2105, the Winner has been gaining market share among the locals.
 It is the most powerful and reliable 150cc manual motorbike in the country.